VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 > that lower your costs, for example by using caching to reduce the
 > number of storage transactions.

+### Identifying Aggegates

+In the Windows Azure table storage based implementation of the event store that the team created for the V1 release, they used the aggregate id as the partition key.
+This makes it efficient to locate the partition that holds the events for any particular aggregate.

+In some cases the system must locate related aggregates.
+For example, an order aggregate may have a related registrations aggregate that holds details of the attendees assigned to specific seats.
+In this scenario, the team decided to reuse the same aggregate id for the related pair of aggregates, the order and registration, in order to facilitate look-ups.

+> **BharathPersona:** You want to consider in this case whether you
+> should have two aggregates.
+You could model the registrations as an
+> entity inside the order aggregate.

+A more common scenario is to have a one-to-many relationship between aggregates instead of a one-to-one.
+In this case it is not possible to share aggregate ids: instead the aggregate on the one-side can store a list of the ids of the aggregates on the many-side, and each aggregate on the many-side can store the id of the aggregate on the one-side.

+> Sharing aggregate ids is common when the aggregates exist in different
+> bounded contexts.
+If you have aggregates in different bounded contexts
+> that model different facets of the same real-world entity, it makes
+> sense for them to share the same id.
+This makes it easier to follow a
+> real-world entity as it is processed by different bounded contexts in
+> your system.
+> Greg Young - Conversation with the PnP team.

 ## Task-based UI

 The design of UIs has improved greatly over the last decade: